mikeferguson/buildbot-ros/README.md

     source buildbot-env/bin/activate
     easy_install buildbot
     git clone git@github.com:mikeferguson/buildbot-ros.git
-    buildbot create-master buildbot-ros/master
+    buildbot create-master buildbot-ros

 At this point, you have a master, with the buildbot-ros default configuration.
-You'll want to edit buildbot-ros/master/master.cfg to add your own project settings, and then start the buildbot:
+You'll want to edit buildbot-ros/master.cfg to add your own project settings (such as which rosdistro file to use), and then start the buildbot:

-    buildbot start master
+    buildbot start buildobot-ros

 To actually have debbuilders succeed, you'll need to create the APT repository for debs to be installed into, as 'buildbot':